 - Review your rights and responsibilities as a borrower.

 - Provide updated contact information, such as expected permanent address, address of next of kin, and name and address of employer if known.

 - Update any changes to personal information including name, driver’s license number, Social Security number, etc., if necessary.

 *Students with federal education loans must be enrolled at least half-time to receive the loans and to continue to qualify for in-school deferment.
 For financial aid purposes:

 - JD Program: Full-time is considered 10 or more credits per semester for Day Division students and 7 or more credits per semester for Evening Division students.
 Half-time enrollment is considered 5-9 credits per semester for Day Division students and 4-6 credits per semester for Evening Division students.

-Summer Semester: Students must be enrolled at least half-time during the summer to receive federal aid.
-Half-time enrollment for is considered 3 credits for JD and LL.M. students and 6 credits for Joint Degree students enrolled solely in CAS or SSOM classes.
+- Summer Semester: Students must be enrolled at least half-time during the summer to receive federal aid.
+Half-time enrollment is considered 3 credits for JD and LL.M. students and 6 credits for Dual Degree students enrolled solely in CAS or SSOM classes.